RedisBloom/RedisBloom/docs/commands/cf.count.md

-Returns an approximation of the number of times an item was added to a cuckoo filter.
+Returns an estimation of the number of times a given item was added to a cuckoo filter.

-If you just want to determine whether an item was added to a cuckoo filter, use `CF.EXISTS`.
+If you just want to check that a given item was added to a cuckoo filter, use `CF.EXISTS`.

 ## Required arguments